Advantages of women engineers

 Global creative marketplace Etsy attracted 500 per cent more female engineers by “training junior women to be rockstars”.
 The effort and effect didn’t only change the dynamic of the existing culture, it completely changed the way the company was viewed by prospective hires as well — more senior engineers of both genders got wind of their progressive policies and started calling.

-We’re not saying it’s a cake walk, but there is real opportunity for both employers and employees by including more women among their engineering ranks.
+There is real opportunity for both employers and employees by including more women among their engineering ranks.
 Mary Hackett, Australian Financial Review and Westpac 100 Women of Influence 2015, and the newly appointed regional director of GE Oil and Gas, has spent her career working in a profession where men still outnumber women five to one.

 In a practical sense, it’s not a career for the faint-hearted, but it’s also not necessarily about conforming to, or bucking, gender stereotypes.
 Hackett has mentored more than 50 women to help them see barriers differently, to appreciate the unique skills they can bring to the job and to strive to further their careers in difficult fields.
 She says that “If you’re serious about a career you’ve got to craft it and make sure your ideas are heard.
 As a woman, being that there are few in the industry, you get noticed.”